hydyco/hydyco-docs/docs/intro.md

 # Introduction

-Welcome to Hydyco!

-This is the official documentation website for the framework.
+This is the official documentation website for the **Hydyco framework**.
 We have divided the documentation into multiple groups, each trying to address a specific use case or audience.

 ## Why Hydyco ?

-> Idea behind Hydyco is just to speed up the process of creating apis.
+Idea behind Hydyco is just to speed up the process of creating apis.
 Entrepreneurs can focus more on there ideas , instead of doing same stuff again.

 ## Create new app